vishnuabhi4/Data-Structure-JS/Array/exercise.md

         // Retrieve the index(key not necesserly index like in arrays) of the valMinusTar from the "map" which is created in twoSum function (only if there is one)

         const isTarget = map.has(valMinusTar) && (map.get(valMinusTar) !== index)
-        // Check if the complement exists in the map and is not the same index as the current number if (isTarget) return [ index, sumIndex ]
+        // Check if the complement exists in the map and is not the same index(nums[index] value) as the current number if (isTarget) return [ index, sumIndex ]
     }